Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: The leading Ruelle-Pollicott resonance

 \subsection{Quasi-momenta far from zero and correlation function decay}

 The leading RP resonances far from $k = 0$ do not follow $\e{-Dk^2}$ anymore and are not connected to diffusive transport, see Fig.~\ref{fig:rp_sym}b.
 We thus expect them to merely be indicators of exponential decay, like in the case without symmetries in Fig.~\ref{fig:rp_no_sym}.
 We demonstrate this numerically for $k =\pi$ in Fig.~\ref{fig:rp_sym_decay}.
-Convergence with $r$ is slower than at small $k$ and at the largest available $r=13$ the leading eigenvalue has not yet fully converged, however, it does seem that the extrapolated values \footnote{The extrapolation is done through an exponential fit.
+Convergence with $r$ is slower than at small $k$ and at the largest available $r=13$ the leading eigenvalue has not yet fully converged, however, it does seem that the extrapolated values\footnote{The extrapolation is done through an exponential fit.
 We have no good theoretical justification for the exponential fit, it was simply the best match for the data.} are strictly smaller than $1$.
 Therefore, generic correlation functions are expected to decay exponentially with a finite rate.
-In Fig.~\ref{fig:rp_sym_decay}c we show correlation functions of $x$ magnetization and of a random observable.
-While exponential decay at available system size $N=30$ is not super nice, the decay is compatible with the calculated extrapolated $\lambda_1$, e.g., it is faster for the circuit with smaller $\abs{\lambda_1}$.
+In Fig.~\ref{fig:rp_sym_decay}c we show correlation functions of $\sigma^x$ magnetization and of a random \diffa{2-site} observable.
+While exponential decay at available system size $N=30$ is not super nice, the decay is compatible with the extrapolated $\lambda_1$, e.g., it is faster for the circuit with smaller $\abs{\lambda_1}$.
 Also, different observables decay with the same rate.

-The fact that the exponential decay in the present case is not as evident from numerics is compatible with slow convergence of the RP resonance with $r$.
+The fact that the exponential decay in the \diffa{shown circuits} is not as evident from numerics is compatible with the slow convergence of the RP resonance with $r$.
 Namely, the leading RP resonance at truncation $r$ can be intuitively understood to govern the decay of correlations when the operator has spread to $r$ sites.
 Slower convergence of RP resonances with $r$ thus implies ``nice'' exponential decay only at later times and consequently smaller values of $C_{AA}$.
 Therefore, it is expected that exponential decay will be harder to see numerically at finite $N$ precisely when RP resonances will also be hard to extract numerically.
-Additionally, correlation functions in Fig.~\ref{fig:rp_sym_decay}c also visibly oscillate, making numerical checks less clear.
-This, however, is merely a consequence of $\lambda_1$ having an imaginary component seen for the example of case 3 in Fig.~\ref{fig:rp_sym_decay}a.
+Additionally, correlation functions in Fig.~\ref{fig:rp_sym_decay}c visibly oscillate, making numerical checks less clear.
+This, however, is merely a consequence of $\lambda_1$ having an imaginary component, see, e.g., \diff{gate} 3 in Fig.~\ref{fig:rp_sym_decay}a.